-The slight twist is that Realty Income sends its dividends out on a monthly basis.
-In fact it has done so ever since it was founded.
-Heck it even trademarked the slogan, “The Monthly Dividend Company”, just to hammer home how much it takes this point seriously.
-Needles to say, in an era which has got many folks hunting for regular and reliable cash streams that is going to stick out.
+Around 25% of Realty Income’s revenue comes from a combination of Walgreens, FedEx, Dollar General, CVS Pharmacy, Walmart and Home Depot.
+They tend to be the kinds of retailers that are more immune to the online shift than most, and so the cashflows look relatively stable.
+The slight twist here is that Realty Income sends its dividends out on a monthly basis.
+In fact, it has done so ever since it was founded.
+Heck, it even trademarked the slogan, “The Monthly Dividend Company”, just to hammer this point home.
+Needless to say, that will naturally appeal to folks hunting for regular and reliable cash streams.

-If you go over the historical data stretching back to the 1994 listing you’ll find that Realty Income’s average dividend yield has been around 6.85%.
-When you’re looking at such a high starting yield it doesn’t take much growth in order to shift the needle toward serious long-term returns.
+At this point, you may be looking at that 4.7% annual growth figure and be thinking “so what?”.
+After all, it is only a couple of points ahead of inflation.
+Pretty mediocre right?
+Actually, this leads on to second reason why folks like Realty Income stock: the perpetually high yield.
+Go over the historical data and you will find that Realty’s average dividend yield has clocked in at around 6.85%.
+With that as your base, it doesn’t take much growth in order to shift the needle toward serious long-term returns.
 Think Royal Dutch Shell, which was one of the best performing stocks of the second half of the twentieth century precisely because of its high yield and stable dividends.
-Realty’s 4.7% growth rate looks pretty juicy when you add it to a stable 6.85% starting yield.
+Realty’s 4.7% growth rate looks absolutely fine when you add it to a stable 6.85% starting yield.

-Realty Income: Overvalued Right Now?
+Overvalued Right Now?